lumahealthhq/backend-interview/README.md

 # Implementation decisions

-- For the recommendation, it was decided to pick the first 7 patients with the highest score (behavior score + demographic score).
+- For the recommendation, the first 7 patients with the highest score (behavior score + demographic score) are chosen.
 The 3 other ones are picked randomly within a slice of the left patients with the highest demographic score (instead of just choosing the ones with smallest behavior scores).
-By taking this decision, I'm focusing on recommending the more promising ones while not disconsidering the ones with smallest behavior scores as well.
+By taking this decision, I'm focusing on recommending the more promising ones disconsidering behavior scores.
+This allows promising candidates, even with low behavior scores, to be selected.

 - Added the dependency **rimraf**.
 If you want to import this project, you should add `"postinstall": "rimraf src/server app.js"` within "scripts" in the `package.json` file before running `yarn install`.
 This will remove unnecessary files after the installation.